-If your goal is to achieve financial independence, or buy your first home, you must have a surplus of savings.
-To do that, you must save a portion of the money you earn.
+If your goal is to save for a deposit on a home mortgage loan, you must save a portion of the money you earn.
 So, getting into the habit of saving is the way to go.

 For some people, this can be hard to accomplish, because their monthly expenses exceed their monthly income.
 If you fall into that category, find ways to cut back on unnecessary expenses like shopping, eating out, etc.